An agent isn’t a prompt.

-Name it.
-Choose the model.
-Write the mandate.
-Scope the tools.
-Assign it to workflow steps.
+Name it, choose the model, write the mandate, scope the tools.
 The same definition runs the same way on every task, in every project — no matter who kicks it off.
+Define a roster once; let it work in parallel.

 your own